sci-42ver/SDF_exercise_solution/README.md

 - From cc09d5b919575d7a27d30d94100d2f12dd8248ef up to .
 ## @%review of mere TODO
 `grep TODO --exclude="6.945_assignment_solution/ps[0-9]*/code/*.scm" -r ./**/*.scm | grep -v SDF_exercises | grep -v "IGNORE\|(cph)\|SKIPPED"`
+up to 30b5ddceb074ac5fe8928cde0764eb91980c93d6.
 1. I didn't check for md/rkt but just for my written codes (mostly are with scm suffix).
-2. Here IGNORE means that has been finished, SKIPPED means it hasn't been finished but skipped forever for some reason (e.g. it is not related with what this book intends to teach like `weak-memq`) and WAITED means it will be done in the future.
+2. Here IGNORE means that *has been finished*, SKIPPED means it hasn't been finished but skipped *forever* for some reason (e.g. it is not related with what this book intends to teach like `weak-memq`) and WAITED means it will be done in the future.
 3. See [this](https://stackoverflow.com/a/221929/21294350) for how glob is used.
 4. I skipped SICP related paths using [this](https://unix.stackexchange.com/a/493909/568529) `find . \( -type d \( -path ./CS_61A_lab -o -path ./exercise_codes -o -path ./lecs \) -prune \) -o -type f -exec 'grep TODO --exclude="6.945_assignment_solution/ps[0-9]*/code/*.scm" | grep -v SDF_exercises | grep -v "IGNORE\|(cph)\|SKIPPED"' {} +`